MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 - `{ "type": 1, "cycleMonthStart": 1 }` with `repeatEvery: 1` - Starts on the 1st day of every month

 **First Period Example:**
-- Schedule created on January 15 with `{ "type": 1, "cycleMonthStart": 1 }` and `repeatEvery: 3` - First audit starts on April 1 (next cycle start)
+- Schedule created on January 15 with `{ "type": 1, "cycleMonthStart": 1 }` and `repeatEvery: 3` - First period cycle starts in February (the month after creation, which becomes month 1 of the cycle), first audit starts on February 1
+- Schedule created on January 1 with `{ "type": 1, "cycleMonthStart": 1 }` and `repeatEvery: 3` - First period cycle starts in January (creation month, month 1 of cycle), first audit starts on January 1
-- Schedule created on March 20 with `{ "type": 1, "cycleMonthStart": 1 }` and `repeatEvery: 3` - First audit starts on April 1 (closest cycle start date)
+- Schedule created on March 10 with `{ "type": 1, "cycleMonthStart": 1 }` and `repeatEvery: 3` - First period cycle starts in April (the month after creation, month 1 of cycle), first audit starts on April 1
+- Schedule created on February 5 with `{ "type": 1, "cycleMonthStart": 2 }` and `repeatEvery: 3` - First period cycle starts in March (the month after creation, month 1 of cycle), first audit starts on April 1 (month 2 of that cycle)

 ### End rule description